Here's El Mac, talking about his art, process, and his project in Ho Chi Minh City, Vietnam. Art crush increased.

 Chris Berens

 Chris Berens was born in 1976 in the Netherlands, where he was a freelance designer before moving to his studio in Amsterdam in 2004.
-His paintings have and intense depth and soft focus, which at first glance appear to be digitally-rendered photographs of some kind.
+His paintings have an intense depth and soft focus, which at first glance appear to be digitally-rendered photographs of some kind.
 But the curious and fantastical images of animals and landscapes, both real and imagined, are created almost entirely with ink.
 His technical process is truly unique, which he briefly addresses on his website.
 For an inside peek at his studio and process, check out the video interview below.
 "How to Catch a Tidal Wave" is the title of this piece.

 His website: www.chrisberens.com